AndoZR/CAPSTONE-HACTIV8/README.md

-# YOLOv5 Emotion Detection Model
+# YOLOv5 Corosion Detection Model

 This repository contains the implementation of the YOLOv5 model for detecting emotions in images.
 The model can classify images into three categories: critical, medium, and light.